C2SM/git-course/advanced/slides/slides.md

 # Working Together on GitHub

 <!--
-- Change of gear: Part 1 was individual tools, Part 2 is one continuous story about a group sharing a repository
+- Transition point: Part 1 covered individual tools, Part 2 is one continuous narrative about a group sharing a repository
 - Set up the arc: issue → fork → branch → pull request → automated checks → review → merge → keeping the fork in sync
   - Follow that path on a real C2SM repository, then Exercise 8
 - Worth saying up front: no new Git commands here - everything is a convention built on what they already know